Last revised: June 27, 2022

 Actual cash value.
 If Turo, or third-party claims administrators, choose to pay you the actual cash value for your vehicle, you will be required to transfer title to the vehicle to Turo or a third party appointed by Turo to accept title.
 The standard for determining the actual cash value will be as determined by Turo or its third-party claims administrators and in compliance with applicable law.

 Exclusions to physical damage reimbursement and coverage.
 Protection plans selected by hosts on the Services do not apply to:

 Other host-specific insurance matters.
 You will maintain valid and up to date registration information and proof of insurance in any vehicle you share on the Services.
 You must maintain your own auto insurance policy for any vehicle you list on the Services and such policy must meet any minimum insurance levels required by law.
+You may need additional insurance coverage, including physical damage coverage, if you share a vehicle subject to a lease or loan.
 You agree to provide Turo with information regarding your auto insurance policy as may be requested and to keep such information up to date.
 Where not prohibited by law, you hereby appoint Turo or a wholly owned subsidiary of Turo as your attorney-in-fact for the purpose of filing insurance claims, receiving insurance payment, otherwise administering an applicable insurance policy, and/or working with law enforcement, guests, or private entities to recover your vehicle, as necessary.

 If you selected a protection plan via the Services and your vehicle goes missing, is not returned, and/or is stolen during the reservation period (or extension period), you, as the host, must immediately contact a Turo representative and follow his or her instructions, including cooperating with Turo, the police, and any other authorities in all related to the investigation of the theft.
 If you are instructed by Turo to file a police report, you must do so within 24 hours of receiving those instructions.